InfluxGraph/influxgraph/.github/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All supported Python versions are tested by Travis-CI via test targets.
 For
-Travis-CI to run tests on a forked repository Travis-CI integration will need
+Travis-CI to run tests on a forked repository, Travis-CI integration will need
 to be enabled on that repository.

 Building the documentation